 Adding a filter to your marketing message allows you to send to a segment of the list who is most interested in the content of the message.
-Listrak enables you to segment your list based on many different criteria.
+Listrak enables you to group your list based on many different criteria.

 One of these filter types is Predictive Analytics, which allows you to leverage what actions a contact may take in the future.
-Explore the additional filter types that can be used to segment your list.
+Explore the additional filter types that can be used to group your list.

 - Customer Lifetime Value

 - Predicted Lifetime Value: A calculation representing the amount a customer is likely to spend with your brand in the next 365 days.

 - Click: A measure of the likelihood that a customer has to click through a link in an email.

 - Open: A measure of the likelihood that a customer has to open an email.

 - Purchase: A measure of the likelihood that a customer has of making a purchase.

 - Unsubscribe: A measure of the likelihood that a customer has of unsubscribing from your email list.